huynhtv16/huynhtv16/README.md

 # 👋 WELCOME TO MY PAGE

 My name is Huynh Tran.
-I’m a backend developer with strong interest in building scalable applications, REST APIs, and distributed systems.
+I’m a Software Engineering with strong interest in building scalable applications, REST APIs, and distributed systems.

 ### 🔧 Technologies I work with:
 - 🧠 Python, Java , C#